 The Brooklyn Bridge design continues to serve as inspiration for bridges being built today.
 One bridge that in many ways mirrors the impact that the Brooklyn Bridge had on New York City was completed 54 years later and is located on the other side of the continent linking San Francisco and Marinthe Golden Gate Bridge.
 The cable contractor for the Golden Gate Bridge was John A. Roebling's Sons Co.
 Trenton & Roebling, New Jersey.

 When the weather is nice you'll find that many people walk or bike across the Brooklyn Bridge to go to work.
 It takes about 20 to 40 minutes to cross the span depending on how many stops you make to enjoy the view.
 There are benches to sit and rest along the way.

 Two good options for viewing the Brooklyn Bridge if you are visiting New York would be to take a cruise that passes under the bridge (where I shot the sunset picture above) or do what I did later and hop-off the Brooklyn Loop Tour at the New York Marriott @ Brooklyn Bridge stop and walk across the bridge back to Manhattan.
-Another option would be the Brooklyn Bridge and DUMBO Neighborhood Tour or you could take a Comfort Bike Rental across the bridge.
+Another option would be the Brooklyn Bridge and DUMBO Neighborhood Tour.

 Brooklyn Bridge Facts